Leadership Programme for Councillors in Wales

 Nomination

 Your council will have a procedure for prioritising and nominating councillors to attend the programme.
-We offer two guaranteed places per council across the two programmes.
-Depending on the level of demand, we may be able to offer a first reserve and second reserve place.
-However, no more than four councillors from your council can take part in each programme.
+We offer 2 guaranteed places per council across the two programmes.
+Depending on the level of demand, we may be able to offer a first and second reserve place.
+However, no more than 4 councillors from your council can take part.

-- When the Council has decided who will attend, Heads of Democratic Services should email AW.BoardLeadership@gov.wales to provide details of the 2 nominated councillors, and the first and second reserves.
+2. When the Council has decided who will attend, Heads of Democratic Services will email AW.BoardLeadership@gov.wales to provide details of up to 4 nominated councillors.
 We require the following details for each councillor:

-- Heads of Democratic Services will receive confirmation of which councillors have been offered a place.
-They must inform the relevant councillors.
+3. Heads of Democratic Services will receive confirmation of the councillors who have been offered a place.
+They must then inform the relevant councillors.

 Booking